canonical/wordpress-k8s-operator/README.md

-# Wordpress k8s charm
+# Wordpress Operator

-A Juju charm for a Kubernetes deployment of Wordpress, using the official Dockerhub Wordpress image or an image built from this base.
+A Juju charm for a Kubernetes deployment of Wordpress, configurable to use a MySQL backend.

 ## Overview